Ballroom Dancing = Partnership

 If you, like most people who start taking dance lessons, only want to be contented on the dancefloor, be a fair social dancer and are not interested in any major competition, then the easier and more relaxed American Style might be a better choice for you.

-Smooth dances of American Style of Ballroom Dancing
+Smooth dances of the American Style of Ballroom Dancing

 Waltz

-The American Style Waltz is one of the world’s most popular and romantic Smooth dances.
+The American Style Waltz is among the most popular and romantic Smooth dances.

 Its name comes from the Latin word “volvere,” which means to rotate.
 Its graceful turns and glides are unmistakable as dancers sweep across the floor.
 It is danced in ¾ time, with a pronounced accent on the first beat of each measure.

-Slow speed, smooth movement and simplicity make this dance be for many couples a favourite choice for their Wedding First Dance.
+Slow speed, smooth movement, and simplicity make this dance a favourite of many couples for their Wedding First Dance.

 Tango

-Tango is one of the most colourful among all Smooth dances.
+Tango is one of the most colourful forms of all smooth dances.

 This dance is a dramatic, sensual, and supremely expressive dance.
 Dancer’s weight is transferred from foot to foot with fast, staccato action as they move across the floor, and the music is strong and rhythmic.
 There are 3 major styles of Tango: Argentine, American and International.
 The American Smooth Tango structure closely correlates to the musical phrasing and incorporates the freedom of expression.
 One of the favourite dances for the Wedding dance.